vmous/_nix-config/README.md

-# linux-config
+# _nix-config

-Remembering the configuration of my Linux installation.
+Remembering the configuration of my *nix installations.